zshi719/2025-Data-24100/class_notes/05_docker_make.md

 - This example has a few differences.
 First, after the `interactive` and `notebook` commands we have added the phrase `build` after the colon.
 This is a _dependency_.
 When we run `make interactive`, before the `docker run` command is run, the `build` command in the Makefile will be executed.

 - This allows us to have to remember to rebuild the container ourselves!
-Since the `docker build` command will only run if there are changes in the files adding this will ot re-build the image every time -- only if a file changes.
+Since the `docker build` command will only run if there are changes in the files adding this will not re-build the image every time -- only if a file changes.

 - We have also added `$(shell pwd)` rather than `$(pwd)` to the volume section of the file.
 One thing to note about Make syntax is that it is not exactly `bash` and we sometimes will have to do something different.